Trump chooses loyalist Pam Bondi for attorney general pick after Matt Gaetz withdraws

 “For too long, the partisan Department of Justice has been weaponized against me and other Republicans - Not anymore,” Trump said in a social media post.
 “Pam will refocus the DOJ to its intended purpose of fighting Crime, and Making America Safe Again.”

 Gaetz stepped aside amid continued fallout over a federal sex trafficking investigation that cast doubt on his ability to be confirmed as the nation's chief federal law enforcement officer.
+Gaetz's vehemently denied the allegations, but his nomination stunned many career lawyers inside the Justice Department.
 Gaetz, who passed the bar but barely worked as a lawyer, had very little relevant experience for the job.
 Bondi comes with years of legal work under her belt and that other trait Trump prizes above all: loyalty.

 The hasty withdrawal by Gaetz and quick pivot to Bondi were the latest examples of Trump’s tumultuous decision-making as he rushes out nominations — some of questionable character and credentials — at a breakneck pace without the government vetting that is typical of presidential transitions.
 It’s an omen that despite running his most organized campaign for the White House this year, his return to the Oval Office might feature the same sort of drama that permeated his first term.